jburditt/Angular-Bootstrap/frontend/README.md

-# GamifyworkoutClient
+# Angular Bootstrap Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.
+This project is a demo of Angular features.
+The project will eventually be decomposed into two projects:
+- Bootstrap barebones project
+- Demo project with examples

 ## Libary Dependency